iterative/dvc.org/content/docs/understanding-dvc/existing-tools.md

 ## Existing engineering tools

-There is one thing that data scientists seem to agree on around tooling: as engineers, we should use the same best practices and collaboration software that's standard in software engineering.
+There is one thing that data scientists seem to agree on around tooling: as engineers, we'd like to use the same best practices and collaboration software that's standard in software engineering.
 A source code version control system (Git), continuous integration services (CI), and unit test frameworks are all expected to be utilized in data science